 When choosing a name for a WFOE, a company should comply with the legal demands of the format, ensuring special care to avoid forbidden words and characters.
 A company should also take into consideration the characteristics of the Chinese name, i.e., the meaning, pronunciation, auditory resemblance to the company’s English name, and so on.
 When looking for available names, the trademark office offers access to a business registration database and a trademark database.

-In order to establish a new business in China, companies need to prove they have enough funds to run the business for the duration of its initial stage until it achieves a balance (break-even).
+In order to establish a new business in China, companies need to specify an amount as “registered capital” on the business license. this amount should be based on what they consider to be enough funds to run the business for the duration of its initial stage until it achieves a balance (break-even).

 Here are suggested amounts for registered capital for different types of WFOE: